BookStackApp/website/content/docs/admin/updates.md

 This command will update the repository that was created in the installation, install the PHP dependencies using `composer` then run then update the database with any required changes.

-In addition, we recommend clearing the cache after an update -
+In addition, Clearing the cache is also recommended:

 ```bash
 php artisan cache:clear